A study on neck generated headaches, snappily called:

 - Multiple headache classifications were present within many patients.

 Interestingly, for us as chiros, there was no difference between the two dosages of SMT (though SMT proved to be more effective than light massage, irrespective of dosage).
-And, as we’d expect, the differences between the SMT and the light massage group were not only statistically significant but clinically significant as well.
+As we’d expect, the differences between the SMT and the light massage group were not only statistically significant but clinically significant as well.